KWDB/docs/en/quickstart/install-kaiwudb/quickstart-docker.md

 #### Steps

-1. Log in to the target node and edit the `deploy.cfg` file in the `kaiwudb_install` directory.
+1. Log in to the target node and edit the `deploy.cfg` file in the `kwdb_install` directory.

     ::: warning Note